Sarcoma Symptoms, Risks, and Diagnosis

-Sarcoma symptoms are often specific to the structure it affects.
-For instance, a sarcoma located on or near the heart can produce symptoms of cardiac dysfunction.
+For instance, a sarcoma on or near the heart can cause:

-Many times, sarcomas don't produce symptoms other than swelling or pain.
+Many times, bone and soft tissue cancers don't cause symptoms other than swelling or pain.

-- Troubles with daily functioning (breathing, eating, walking)
+- Trouble with daily functioning (breathing, eating, walking).

 Sarcoma Risk Factors

-Risk factors increase a person's chance of cancer development.
-In some cases, people can change their habits or jobs to reduce sarcoma risk factors.
+Risk factors increase a person's chance of getting cancer.
+Sometimes, changing habits or jobs can lower sarcoma risk factors.

 Sarcoma often doesn't relate to an exact cause, but some risk factors can increase your chance of getting it.

-UPMC Hillman Cancer Center specialists use state-of-the-art technologies and techniques to diagnose sarcoma.
+UPMC Hillman Cancer Center experts use state-of-the-art tools and techniques to diagnose and stage sarcoma.

-UPMC's Department of Pathology is an integral part of our multidisciplinary team.
-Besides diagnostic imaging, our experts perform biopsies to get tissue samples for testing.
+Besides imaging, our experts perform biopsies to get tissue samples for testing.

-- Computed tomography (CT) scan — this imaging test produces a 360° view of the body and 3D images.
-CT scans show more detail than basic x-rays and take more accurate pictures.
+- CT — this imaging test shows a 360° view of the body and 3D images.
+CT scans have more detail than basic x-rays and take more precise pictures.

-- Magnetic resonance imaging (MRI) scan — MRI uses radio waves and a strong magnet to create cross-sectional pictures.
+- MRI — this test uses radio waves and a strong magnet to create cross-sectional pictures.

-- Radiographic tests — various imaging techniques combine x-rays with computer technology to produce detailed pictures.
+- Radiographic tests — this test combines x-rays with computer technology to produce detailed pictures.
 You may need a shot with dye to make the pictures easier to view.